hoyekan/GEOP591-Theoretical-Seismology/README.md

 # GEOP591 - Theoretical-Seismology
-This repository contains detailed derivation to some classical solutions in theoretical seismology.
+This repository contains (or will contain) detailed mathematical derivation to some classical solutions in theoretical seismology.